 Also, during the year, the Grants Analyst is responsible for subrecipient monitoring and implementation of the agency plan pursuant to Department of General Services Policy 2013-007.
-That position monitored 131 grant contracts in FY21 which checked on several factors within the actual operations of a sub-recipient/grantee which includes minimum Title VI compliance standards (see Appendix D for a copy of the grants monitored in FY21 and TAC's Subrecipient Contract Monitoring Plan).
+That position monitored 146 grant contracts in FY23 which checked on several factors within the actual operations of a sub-recipient/grantee which includes minimum Title VI compliance standards and additional monitoring for approximately 60 Recovery Fund grants was done by Horne, LLC and is ongoing (see Appendix D for a copy of the grants monitored in FY23 and TAC's Subrecipient Contract Monitoring Population).
 Since on-site reviews are not feasible, this monitoring by the Grants Analyst is done within the online grants management system.